ljones140/Duck-Typing/README.md

 In the code example below we have have a class called **Oven** which has the cook method.
 This method takes as an argument which can be any object that responds to the method **heat**

-The 3 different food classed below **Pie** , **Fish** and **BakedAlaska** can all be passed into **Oven#cook** as they all have methods named heat that respond to the call to heat in Oven's cooke method.
+The 3 different food classed below **Pie** , **Fish** and **BakedAlaska** can all be passed into **Oven#cook** as they all have methods named heat that respond to the call to heat in Oven's cook method.
 Ruby does care that different classes are being called on the same method.
-Also note **BakedAlaska** is being passed into **Oven#cook** as a class method rather than an instance method and Oven's cook method will call the heat method regardless of this.
+Also note **BakedAlaska** is being passed into **Oven#cook** as a class method rather than an instance method and Oven's cook method will call the heat method regardless.